Tekdoc15/ECE287_project/README.md

 # ECE287 Final Project DES Encryption
 This repository is for the Group project for ECE287 Fall 2022

-The project is being documented in the wiki for the repository.
+Check out the wiki at https://github.com/Tekdoc15/ECE287_project/wiki/1.-Home for detailed documentation.

 We will be storing the verilog files needed to compile the project for a DE2-115 here.